 “Shopping Center” means a group of three or more commercial establishments that are planned, developed, and managed as a unit with common areas for off-street parking and landscaping provided on the properties.

-“Short-Term Vacation Rental” means dwelling units meeting the requirements of Section ____, which are rented out by the day for a period less than thirty (30) consecutive days, for pay, offering overnight lodging to vacationers where the owner(s) live within the City limits.
+"Short-term rental" means a residential unit or any portion of a residential unit that the owner of record or the lessee of the residential unit offers for occupancy for fewer than 30 consecutive days.

 “Side Yard, Corner Lot” means a side lot line that abuts a street.